Internship Program

 The Department of Health Sciences offers students the opportunity to gain valuable experience and explore health-related career interests by participating in internships at one of more than 30 exciting locations across central Florida.

-Internships are offered during the spring, summer and fall semester and are offered through the course “HSC 4943 Health Sciences Internship.”
+Internships are offered during the spring, summer and fall semester and are offered through the course HSC 4943 Health Sciences Internship.
+The program counts as a restrictive elective for students in both the pre-clinical and health promotion track (28 credits of restricted electives are required for graduation).

 Students are required to complete at least 80 hours at the internship site as well as course assignments to earn 3 credit hours.

-Internship sites include a wide variety of with medical facilities, community organizations and research entities, including places like healthcare offices, clinical laboratories, and wellness non-profits.
+Internship sites include a wide variety of medical facilities, community organizations and research entities, including places like healthcare offices, clinical laboratories, and wellness non-profits.
 Internships involve shadowing healthcare providers, assisting with community service programs and helping with health and medical research

 Students may also be able to obtain credit for internships they have found on their own, including paid internships (see more details below).